-Digital onboarding aims to simply customers’ and consumers’ adoption by deciding whether to accept or reject said prospect.
+Digital onboarding aims to simplify customers’ and consumers’ adoption by deciding whether to accept or reject said prospect.
 Businesses also want to verify the identity of prospects and check their names in AML and warning lists.
 In order to verify individuals and people filling the forms, you can use a variety of partners from AML checks to facial recognition ID verification.
-These checks can be automated or launched manually depending on your needs.
+It is possible to automate these checks or launch them manually depending on your needs.
 Once a prospect is in a category, e.g. low risk, medium risk, or PEP individual, you can launch (again automatically or not) an approval process.
 Approval processes allow accepting or rejecting prospects depending on their answers, risk level, and so forth.
 You set the rules of the game.

 Once a prospect is accepted, you can create a client portal access, launch communication, share documents, create investment proposals, and use all the features and products of the solution to create strong and long-lasting relationships.
 More importantly, you can create marketing automation and easily develop KYC remediation processes.
 E.g., you may want to set a KYC remediation check if a user changes his address, nationality, or marital status.
 KYC remediation represents checking customers’ information.
-It is usually made timely or at special events.
+Usually, it is timely or at special events.
 Via InvestGlass, you can notify remediation on any device, and share remediation forms via email or client portal.
-Obviously, traditional ways such as phone calls or in-person meetings are still doable but we want to turn digital!!
+Obviously, traditional ways such as phone calls or in-person meetings are still doable but we want to turn digital!